godotlauncher/launcher-docs/docs/guides/editor-settings.md

 :::warning
 There is no "Reset to Default" option.
 Always back up your current settings before making changes.
 :::

+## Automatic Updates and VS Code Sync

+- Adding an existing project now regenerates the required editor settings and project vscode workspace files when then `.vscode` folder is detected in the project.
+- Changing the selected editor reconciles the settings file with the new Godot version (including Mono flag updates) while preserving any custom keys you have added.

+If you prefer to manage settings manually, turn off the VS Code toggle from the project overflow menu.
+You can always re-enable it later.
+The launcher will merge new keys without overwriting customizations.

 ## Summary